 LRCT maintains two trailhead parking areas that are free and open to the public for accessing the trails during daylight hours: one at the end of Ossipee Park Road and one on Route 171.

-Additional parking is available, (when the grounds are not snow-covered) beyond the gate in designated areas on Ossipee Park Road on the Castle Preservation Society property.
+Additional parking is available, (when the grounds are not snow-covered) in designated areas along Ossipee Park Road on the Castle Preservation Society property.
 Parking is not allowed in non-designated areas (such as driveways, other parking areas, and grounds) and may lead to your vehicle being towed.

 The historic and scenic entry road, running from the Castle entrance on Route 171 up to the Castle is open for pedestrian use.
 In the winter the road may be used for hiking, cross-country skiing, and snowshoeing.
 Biking is not allowed.